alphagov/terraform-provider-concourse/README.md

 `fly` is an amazing tool, but configuration using scripts running fly is not ideal.

-## Disclaimer

-This is an incredibly early piece of software and should not be relied upon for production use.

 ## Prerequisites

 Install `go`, `glide`, and `terraform`.